 - Building a Java GUI - Containers

 If you want to know more about why NetBeans and Swing were selected then read the next section.
-If you simply want to get started then skip it.
+If you simply want to get started then skip this too.

 Where to start